LiteLT/RinBot/README.md

 **Why is Rin private?**

 Rin's features are based around the guilds she is in.
 Some commands would or would not work as expected in other servers.
-I also don't feel like maintaining another pubilc bot at the time.
+I also don't feel like maintaining another public bot at the time.
 If you'd like to see one of my public bots (old but still around), check out [Riko](https://top.gg/bot/553771373944635402).

 If you really want to have Rin in your server, you can always try self-hosting the bot.
 It's not user-friendly and has little documentation at the moment, so I advise you avoid doing so.